3canfreekit/luckycoinwallet/README.md

 </div>

 ## What's New in V3.0.0?
 This release is an update aimed at modernizing the Luckycoin blockchain with AuxPow support for merged mining.
-This version is intended for experimental purposes only and includes a comprehensive set of features aligned with the latest blockchain standards. **Note:** Ensure thorough testing before any production use.
+This version is a comprehensive set of features aligned with the latest blockchain standards. **Note:** Ensure thorough testing before any production use.

 ## Features
 - **AuxPow Support**: Enables merged mining with other compatible blockchains.